 Structure and Content of the Programme

-The programme will take place over approximately 4 months.
-Participants will work in pairs.
-The pair will comprise of:
+The programme will take place over approximately 5 months.
+Participants will work in Collaborative Pairs that comprise of:

 - A health and care professional or professional associated with the broader definition of health and wellbeing, such as professionals supporting colleagues who are unemployed or homeless.